ggreeley/MemoryOrg/README.md

 # with example data (adapted from Sternberg & Tulving, 1977)
 SOMA(SOMA_test$A_response, SOMA_test$B_response, SOMA_test$C_response)
 ```
-As with PF, one important thing to note:
+As with PF, two important things to note:

+Like ARC and PF, SOMA functions produce a list that can be stored as a object and reference later.

-Blank (NA) values (not shown in example above, but see example data) will *not* count toward a pair.
+Finally, blank (NA) values (not shown in example above, but see example data) will *not* count toward a pair.
 Thus, if you want intrusions to count, simply leave them in the protocol.
 If you don't want intrusions to count, and want them to break pairs of words, remove the word and leave an empty cell.

 ## References
 **ARC**: Roenker, D. L., Thompson, C. P., & Brown, S. C. (1971).
 Comparison of measures for the estimation of clustering in free recall.
 Psychological Bulletin, 76(1), 45–48. https://doi.org/10.1037/h0031355